DandyLyons/notes/content/Library/The Bible (WEB)/48 - Galatians/Gal-02.md

 ###### v10
 They only asked us to remember the poor--which very thing I was also zealous to do.

+### Peter Errs into False Doctrine and Paul Opposes Him
 ###### v11
 But when Peter came to Antioch, I resisted him to his face, because he stood condemned.